Test case prioritization using test case diversification and fault-proneness estimations: Empirical study

 \subsection{Subjects of study}

-To evaluate TCP methods, the methods must be executed on projects with a large test suite.
+To evaluate TCP algorithms, the algorithms must be executed on projects with a large test suite.
 The test suite must reveal at least one bug for the prioritization to be meaningful.
 Furthermore, the source of the projects and the bug locations must be identifiable so that white box TCP methods can be applied.
-In order to apply defect prediction, the bug history of the project during the course of development must also be recorded.
+To apply defect prediction, the bug history of the project throughout development must also be recorded.

-The Defects4J collection presented by Just et al. \cite{just2014defects4j}, fulfills the mentioned properties.
+The Defects4J collection presented by Just et al.~\cite{just2014defects4j}, fulfills the mentioned properties.
 In its initial published version, Defects4J provided a version history of five well-known open-source Java projects, which contain a considerable number of test cases, alongside a recorded bug history, summarized in Table~\ref{tab:def}.
 As these projects represent completely real-world project development, we can hope that the results can be more practically significant.

 The Defects4J data set has been collected in a specific standard.
 For each recorded bug, Defects4J provides a faulty version of the project which contains the bug.
 In the faulty version, one or more failing test cases identify the bug.
 This helps us to locate buggy classes in each version of the source code.
+There is exactly one bug in each version of all projects of the Defects4J dataset, therefore after any failing test case is reached the bug is detected, and executing other failing test cases will not have significant value.
+Therefore we chose the first failing or first-fail metric to measure the fault detection rate, similar to other studies which have used this metric for evaluating TCP on the Defects4J dataset~\cite{paterson2019empirical, palma2018improvement, noor2015similarity, abou2021detrimental}.
+Furthermore, due to the small number of failing test cases, which is a single test case in some versions, the value of the first failing metric and the value of the APFD metric are near to equivalent in many versions of the dataset.

 In order to obtain the coverage of the test cases and also code metrics extracted from the Defect4J source code, we have used the already created and publicly available Defects4J+M dataset\footnote{\url{https://github.com/khesoem/Defects4J-Plus-M}}\cite{mahdieh2020incorporating}.
-Defects4j+M is an extension of the Defects4J dataset, containing the measured test coverages and source code metrics for each version of all projects included in Defects4J.
+Defects4J+M is an extension of the Defects4J dataset, containing the measured test coverages and source code metrics for each version of all projects included in Defects4J.